tari-project/tari/RFC/src/RFC-0340_VNConsensusOverview.md

 consists of
 * The type of QC (depending on the phase in which the HotStuff pipeline the QC was signed),
 * The _view number_ for the QC
-* A reference to the leaf node in the state tree being ratified,
+* A reference to the node in the state tree being ratified,
 * A signature from a super-majority of replicas.

 ### Tari-specific considerations